Paula Wilcox: Career

 Wilcox joined the National Youth Theatre aged seventeen.
-She was offered her first starring television role in The Lovers, a Granada sitcom produced for the ITV network, largely written by Jack Rosenthal and co-starring Richard Beckinsale.
+Her early television appearances included a headline role in one episode of the series Hadleigh in 1969.
+She was then offered her first leading television role in The Lovers, a Granada sitcom produced for the ITV network, largely written by Jack Rosenthal and co-starring Richard Beckinsale.
 There were two series of The Lovers, plus a feature film.
 She appeared in an episode of The Benny Hill Show (Thames) broadcast on 23 February 1972.

 Wilcox was cast in one of the lead roles of Man About the House (Thames, 1973–1976) as Chrissy Plummer, who was regularly in a flirtatious battle of wits with her male flatmate Robin, played by Richard O'Sullivan.
 The series ran for six series and the main cast also featured in the spin-off feature film.
 Her follow-up role was as the eponymous single mother in Miss Jones and Son (1977–1978).

 In 1991, Wilcox returned to situation comedy as Ros West in a Yorkshire Television sitcom called Fiddlers Three opposite Peter Davison, before playing the character of Ivy Sandford in the pilot of Frank Skinner's Blue Heaven on Channel 4 in 1992; the show then went on to become a series.
 She appeared in several series of The Queen’s Nose (1995–2001), and also played small roles in the films The Higher Mortals (1993) and the Woody Allen movie Scoop (2006).

 She was cast as Lilian in the BBC Three sitcom The Smoking Room which ran from 2004 to 2005.

 On 27 October 2006, Wilcox appeared in the Only Fools and Horses spin-off The Green Green Grass as Marlene's sister.
 She has also played another character in the Only Fools and Horses universe, appearing in two episodes of Rock and Chips, playing Edward “Grandad” Trotter's estranged wife Violet.
 In 2007, Wilcox joined the cast of Emmerdale as Hilary Potts, mother of the vicar's wife, Laurel Thomas (Charlotte Bellamy).

 In 2008, Wilcox portrayed Bette Davis in a play, Whatever Happened to the Cotton Dress Girl?.
 In 2010, she portrayed a mother of a gay son in the play Canary.